Celery Juice: What’s All The Hype About?

 *Editor’s Note: This post was originally published in January of 2019.
 It has since been updated.

 Did you drink your juice this morning?
-Celery juice that is.
-What was notoriously known as the last man standing on every veggie platter you’ve encountered is now claimed to be the answer to all of our health issues.
-Celery juice has been on and popping since last Spring, with plenty of celebs including Kim Kardashian, Pharrell, Naomi Campbell, and even Robert De Niro jumping on the bandwagon.
+Celery juice, that is.
+What used to be known as the last man standing on every veggie platter is now hailed by many as the answer to all of our health issues.
+It has been on and popping lately, with celebs including Kim Kardashian, Pharrell, Naomi Campbell, and even Robert De Niro jumping on the bandwagon.
 This hugely popular wellness trend doesn’t seem to be going anywhere soon, so what’s the deal?
-Why are everyone and their mother drinking 16 ounces of celery juice every morning?
+Why is everyone and their mother drinking 16 ounces of celery juice every morning?
 And who started this craze?

 Who Started The Celery Juice Movement?

-Celery juice’s recent popularity points to Anthony William, better known as the self-proclaimed “Medical Medium” and the “originator of the global celery juice movement.”
-William is a four times New York Times best-selling author, totes 1.4 million Instagram followers, and 3.4 million Facebook followers but he’s not a licensed doctor or health care practitioner.
+Celery juice’s recent popularity started with Anthony William, also known as the self-proclaimed “Medical Medium” and the originator of the global celery juice movement.
+William is a four-time New York Times best-selling author, boasts 2.8 million Instagram followers, and 3.5 million Facebook followers, but he’s not a licensed doctor or health care practitioner.
 He claims he gets “advanced medical information from this spirit” and he is adamant that 16 ounces of celery juice on an empty stomach every morning can “save your life.”

 What Are The Benefits Of Celery Juice?